 Aside from enjoying a lengthy acting career, from the early 1950’s to the early 1990’s, he also spent the latter part of his career, during the 1980’s and 1990’s, composing music for various television series (including all fourteen episodes of the Keith Barron vehicle Haggard).

 If Andrew’s complaints of feeling sick and his flat-as-a-pancake singing in the final rehearsals aren’t enough to drive Mr Sutcliffe to despair, then there’s worse to come.
 Jackie Heron and her friends, having been irritated at being put into detention by Miss Summers, decide to wreck the props and costumes for the play.
 Tucker’s chariot is damaged and paint is thrown over the coat of many colours as well as the scenery.

 It’s Tucker who discovers the devastation, closely followed by Mr Sutcliffe who instantly decides that Tucker must have been responsible.
-Thankfully, Miss Summers also turns up and is able to convince Mr Sutcliffe that there’s no way that Tucker could have done this – he certainly wouldn’t have damaged his own bike, not after all the hard work he put into it.
+Thankfully, Miss Summers also turns up and is able to convince Mr Sutcliffe that there’s no way that Tucker would have done this – he certainly wouldn’t have damaged his own bike, not after all the hard work he put into it.

 James Wynn has some good comedy moments in this scene which work so well because Mr Sutcliffe is generally a rather laid-back personality.
 But with everything collapsing in disaster around him, the increasing irritation he feels (only compounded when he sits down on Tucker’s chips!) is well-played.

 As might be expected, it all works out fine in the end – Tucker repairs the bike and he manages to find a replacement coat.
 Although it comes as a surprise to his mother when she realises that Tucker’s taken one of her coats without asking.
-But as so often with Peter Jenkins, she regard him more with indulgence than irritation.
+But as so often with Peter Jenkins, she regards him more with indulgence than irritation.